On the equation N_{K/k}(\Xi)=P(t): Introduction

 To compute the Brauer-Manin obstruction, one must compute the Brauer group of a smooth projective model of the variety under study.
 That group is sometimes referred to as the unramified Brauer group of the variety.

-In 2003, Colliot-Th\'el\`ene, Harari and Skorobogatov (\cite{CHS1}) discussed the unramified Brauer group for varieties defined by an equation $N_{K/k}(\Xi)=P(t)$.
+In 2003, Colliot-Th\'el\`ene, Harari and Skorobogatov (\cite{CHS1}) discussed the unramified Brauer group for these varieties.
 In fact, they defined a partial compactification of the smooth locus of these varieties.
 For this partial compactification, they gave a formula for its vertical Brauer group and the quotient of its Brauer group by the vertical Brauer group.
 They pointed out that sometimes the unramified Brauer group can be calculated by the formula.
 However, it is still open how to determine the unramified Brauer group for more general cases.
-They also raised questions about the unramified Brauer group of two special examples (\cite{CHS1}, p.
-82 and p.
-83).